bbayindir/turkish-english-translation-api/README.md

 # Turkish-English Translation API with TDK Integration

-This project is a simple API that fetches a word from the Turkish Language Association (TDK), translates it into English using Google Translator, and returns both the Turkish word and its English translation.
+This project is a simple API that fetches a word (**Bir Kelime**) from the Turkish Language Association (TDK), translates it into English using Google Translator, and returns both the Turkish word and its English translation.

 ## Features:
 - Fetches a word from TDK API under the "Bri Kelime" heading.